RohanSidhu/CAT125_Website/pages/info.md

     image_fullwidth: "info.jpeg"
 ---

-*Object Oriented Programming* revolves around the idea of having objects.
+*Object Oriented Programming*, or OOP for short, revolves around the idea of having objects.
 Think simplistically!

 ## Simple Objects Like